robertjcumming/matpigui/README.txt

 Double Left click on the axes to bring up a magnifying glass.
 Double Right click on the xes to bring up a annotation GUI.

+%%%%%%%%%%%%%%%%%
+%%% CPROGRESS %%%
+%%%%%%%%%%%%%%%%%
+A circular progress bar which can be used in a number of different ways.
+There is no explicit example for this - see the help for the function.

 %%%%%%%%%%%%%%%%%%%%
 %%% DYNAMICPANEL %%%
 %%%%%%%%%%%%%%%%%%%%